The Great Emperor of China once asked the tea master Lao Cha:

 — Tell me, old master, how were you able to achieve a tea with such extraordinary taste?

 — This wasn’t difficult, my Emperor.
 All I had to do was wait 800 years until the tea bushes reach the ideal age, and the soil surrounding their roots soaks up all the wild fruits and becomes rich and moist.
 This is the secret.

-The decomposing wild fruits and fallen leaves in this area give the tea trees, which have been growing in this soil for hundreds of years, a sufficient amount of nutrients.
-This is the reason why the tea leaves are so abundant in nutritious materials and can endure many infusions without producing any bitterness.
-This hong cha has a rich, smooth and mellow taste, followed by a lingering sensation of sweetness.
+The decomposing wild fruits and fallen leaves in this area give sufficient nutrients to the trees growing in this soil for hundreds of years.
+The tea leaves overflow with taste and aroma that feels alive even after numerous infusions.
+This Hong Cha has a rich, smooth and mellow taste, followed by a lingering sensation of sweetness.

 6g per 500ml 3-4min